Demos

 In the Netherlands these are available through, for example,

-Those who are technically inclined can provide their keyboard with MIDI capability using hardware from, for example, WIRA, MIDI-Hardware.com or MGB .
+Those who are technically inclined can provide their keyboard with MIDI capability using hardware from, for example, MIDI-Hardware.com or MGB .
 We ourselves have done this using a Heyligers organ dating from around 1975 (using WIRA hardware).
 The conversion was about 300 Euro and everything has worked perfectly for years.

 The superb sound quality of Hauptwerk is best experienced through